cfedersp/airflow-walkthru/README.md

 Get asset event trigger(s) within a consumer: context["inlet_events"][asset1]

 Trigger:
 This is similar to an Sensor, but it executed in a single **trigggerer** instead of a worker, freeing up atask-slot until the trigger returns an event.
+Identical Sensors can exist in multiple DAGs taking up multiple task-slots, each acting as its own 'gate', but a multiple identical triggers will only exist as a single wait loop for the entire cluster.

 Using FileSensor & Asset together:
 FileSensor is limited to answering 1 of 2 questions: